-Last Updated on December 23, 2020 by Mark Lavington
+Last Updated on December 1, 2022 by admin

-Our advice comes as the Met Office recorded freezing temperatures across much of the UK this week.
-On Tuesday 19th November Braemar in Scotland saw the lowest temperature recorded so far this autumn, a chilly -9.9°C and parts of the UK have already seen significant snowfall.
+Our advice to holiday homeowners comes as the Met Office predicts temperatures to dip, bringing an end to the mild conditions experienced across much of the UK this autumn.
+Whilst many holiday homes are still busy with guests enjoying a low season break, the risks of burst pipes are reduced.
+However, the weather can soon change during December, so it pays to be prepared.
+For example on 30th November 2022 Aviemore in Scotland saw the lowest temperature recorded so far that autumn, a chilly -6.0°C and parts of the UK had already seen significant frosts.
 These weather conditions can cause pipes to freeze and burst causing serious damage and vacant holiday homes are particularly vulnerable if basic precautions are not taken.

 Whilst most holiday homes are let to guests during much of the year, the weeks either side of the festive period can be less popular.
 Properties are often empty and therefore more exposed to extreme weather and prone to problems going undetected.